Triad Stage cancels show just before opening. Regional theater faces financial worries

 “We had to make a bit of a leap of faith,” Hayes said.

-"The Cake" was cancelled before single tickets, which are typically a large percentage of the box office, went on sale.
+“The Cake” was the last show planned for this season.
+The theater cancelled the show before single tickets, which are typically a large percentage of the box office, went on sale.

 Two other productions had gone on earlier this season.
 Triad Stage’s reopened in the 300-seat Pyrle Theatre on South Elm Street in October with “Rebellious,” by North Carolina playwright Mike Wiley, which followed four Bennett College students through the sit-in movement, which was given a second wind in the 1960s at the old F.W.
 Woolworth Department Store — now the International Civil Rights Center and Museum — just down the street from the theater.